Let’s look at EV Range Anxiety and the Guess-o-meter

 Consumption is King!

-In both electric cqrs and ICEVs the consumption is calculated based on recent driving.
+In both electric cars and ICEVs the consumption is calculated based on recent driving.
 Your range will appear to be much longer after a stint on the highway in your ICEV.
 As soon as you turn into the side streets though, that range meter becomes a lie!
 Your range will drop dramatically, and eventually this will start to reflect on the dashboard display.

 Driving style will also have an effect on the guess-o-meter’s accuracy.
 Fast acceleration will reduce your range, slow and steady will also change things.